You're $99 away from FREE SHIPPING!

 - Decreasing the likelihood of developing gum disease

-And let’s not forget benefit #5 -- preventing bad breath.
-Because the bacteria that accumulate in our mouths aren’t only bad news for our teeth.
-They also cause smelly breath.
-The food particles that get trapped between our teeth attract bacteria, as we’ve seen.
-Those bacteria produce waste products that smell foul and result in bad breath.
+And let's not forget benefit #2 -- fighting bad breath.
+The bacteria that accumulate in our mouths aren't only bad news for our teeth; they're also one of the main sources of breath.
+The food particles trapped between our teeth attract bacteria, which produce waste products that produce odor.

 Flossing and Heart Health

-According to data published by the National Center for Health Statistics, heart disease remains the leading cause of death in America.
-And there’s a growing body of research that suggests a link between our oral health and the health of our hearts and cardiovascular systems.
+According to data published by the National Center for Health Statistics, heart disease remains America's leading cause of death.
+And there's a growing body of research that suggests a link between our oral health and the health of our hearts and cardiovascular systems.

-So far, the jury is out as to the exact relationship between heart disease and oral health.
-Because gum disease is relatively common (and so, sadly, is heart disease), it could simply be a coincidence instead of a causal link.
+So far, the jury is still unsure of the exact relationship between heart disease and oral health.
+Because gum disease is relatively common (and sadly, so is heart disease), some still suggest the link could be coincidental instead of causal.

-Research like this shows there is still some way to go in establishing the exact nature of the connection between oral health and heart problems.
-However, many in the medical community believe that there is a link.
-The American Heart Association advises people to look after their oral hygiene to protect their overall health and wellbeing.
+Needless to say, there is still some way to go in establishing the exact nature of the connection between oral health and heart problems.
+However, many in the medical community believe there is more than sufficient evidence to establish a link.
+As a result, most accredited institutions, including the American Heart Association, advise people to look after their oral hygiene to protect their overall health and well-being.

-While further research is needed, if keeping our mouths clean can help us to reduce our risk of these diseases, it seems like a no-brainer.
-Taking a few extra minutes once a day to floss as well as brush our teeth is a small sacrifice to make for our long-term health.
+While further research is needed, if taking care of your teeth - which you should be doing anyway - can help us to reduce your risk of these diseases, it seems like a no-brainer.
+Taking a few extra minutes once a day to floss and brush is a small sacrifice to make for our long-term health.

 When to Floss

-The good news is that you only need to floss once a day, according to the American Dental Association.
-And it doesn’t matter too much whether you floss in the morning, the evening, or even in the middle of the day.
-You will want to do it at the same time as you brush your teeth, however.
+The good news is that, according to the American Dental Association, you only need to floss once a day, as long as you do it at the same time as you brush your teeth.

-Like any habit, finding a time of day that works for you and making a commitment to flossing consistently will help you to make this a regular part of your daily routine.
+Like any habit, finding a time of day that works for you and committing to consistent flossing will help you make this a regular part of your daily routine.